 A more efficient way to interview your candidates is to ask them about their corporate journey, their qualification and professional experience so far in the industry.
 Also, discuss what social and interpersonal skills they have and how efficient they are in learning and adopting new things.

 As a recruiter, make the job requirements as clear as possible to attract the right candidates.
 If possible, include other people in the interview, preferably from the team that has invited the job applications.

-Hiring a new or replacing an existing employee involves putting in a lot of efforts, especially at the senior level.
-While the hiring committee needs to manage the employment cost the organization has to bear, replacing a senior-level employee can cost up to 100% of his or her salary.
+Hiring a new or replacing an existing employee involves putting in a lot of effort, especially at the senior level.
+While the hiring committee has to manage the employment cost the organization has to bear, replacing a senior-level employee can cost up to 100% of his or her salary.

 To avoid such huge additional costs, try to retain your key employees by all possible means.
 In contrast, if you still need to hire, be clear with the hiring process and practice these tips.